Adaptive Immunity

 Learning Objectives

-1. Describe the main properties of the adaptive immune system.
+1. Describe the main properties of the adaptive immune system, and differentiate it from the innate immune system.

-3. Describe the role of antigen presenting cells and the distinct roles of Class I and II MHC molecules.
+3. Describe the role of antigen presenting cells, and differentiate between the roles of Class I and II MHC molecules

-6. Explain immune specificity and memory in terms of the clonal selection of B cells and T cells
+7. Explain how clonal selection of B cells and T cells affects immune specificity and memory

 We, and all large animals, are large bags of warm meat and broth, a rich food source not just for predators with jaws and claws, but also for the even more deadly, and ubiquitous, microbial and viral pathogens.
 We live because our immune cells are able to kill or neutralize these invisible predators.
 What is even more remarkable is that our immune cells evolve repeatedly during our lifetime.
 Within weeks, they evolve and adapt to fight pathogens never before seen by the individual, or encountered in previous human evolutionary history.
 How does this remarkable immune system work?